payola/Payola/README.md

 Such a subgraph can be viewed in many ways.
 The default one, presented to you, is a simple table.
 You can change the visualization plugin using the `Change visualization plugin` button. `Circle`, `Gravity` and `Tree` visualizations will display a regular graph using vertices and edges.

-###### TODO - describe what can be done with a graph
+###### TODO - OK describe what can be done with a graph

 The `Column Chart` visualization will display a column bar graph, but works only with graphs of a specific structure.
-The graph must have one identified vertex, whose edges are of a `rdf:type` URI, with identified vertex destinations - this destination then must have exactly two edges, both directed to a literal vertex, one with a string value (name of the column), the second one with a numeric value.
+The graph must have one identified vertex, whose edges are of a `rdf:type` URI, with identified vertex destinations - this destination must then have exactly two edges, both directed to a literal vertex, one with a string value (name of the column), the second one with a numeric value.

-###### TODO - a picture of such a graph

 ##### Ontology Customization

 By default, each vertex and edge is of the same color and has the same size (width).
 To emphasize or diminish some parts of the graph, you can customize the visual appearance using an ontology customization.

 While viewing a graph, press the `Change appearance using ontologies` button.
-If you have already saved some customizations, they'll be listed there - if you haven't created any yet, select the `Create New` menu item.
+If you have already saved some customizations, they will be listed here - if you haven't created any yet, select the `Create New` menu item.
 Enter name of the customization, ontology URL and press `Create`.

 You will be presented with a customization dialog.
 On the left, ontology classes are listed - select one.
 On the right, properties of that class are listed.
 At the very top of the right column, you can customize the appearance of that class itself (in the graph displayed as vertices), below, you can modify appearance of that property (in the graph displayed as edges).